antonioleal/silk/README.md

     Silk> u

+Notes:
-Notes:  'sl' and 'slapt' are symlinks to 'silk'.
-Use them as aliases.
+  * 'sl' and 'slapt' are symlinks to 'silk'.
+Use them as aliases for 'silk'.
-        This program conflicts with the 'sl' package found in SlackBuilds.org,do not install both at the same time.
+  * This program conflicts with the 'sl' package found in SlackBuilds.org, do not install both at the same time.

 Silk is written in Python.